e2dy/genom/README.md

 Specifying the `--testnet` flag however will reconfigure your Geth instance a bit:

- * Instead of using the default data directory (`~/.ethereum` on Linux for example), Geth will nest itself one level deeper into a `testnet` subfolder (`~/.ethereum/testnet` on Linux).
+ * Instead of using the default data directory (`~/.genom` on Linux for example), Geth will nest itself one level deeper into a `testnet` subfolder (`~/.genom/testnet` on Linux).
 Note, on OSX and Linux this also means that attaching to a running testnet node requires the use of a custom endpoint since `geth attach` will try to attach to a production node endpoint by default.
 E.g.
    `geth attach <datadir>/testnet/geth.ipc`.
 Windows users are not affected by this.
- * Instead of connecting the main Ethereum network, the client will connect to the test network, which uses different P2P bootnodes, different network IDs and genesis states.
+ * Instead of connecting the main Genom network, the client will connect to the test network, which uses different P2P bootnodes, different network IDs and genesis states.

 *Note: Although there are some internal protective measures to prevent transactions from crossing